ArtHitParade

 This last supply is a joke unrelated with the rest of the story: Hergé uses once again his theme of the immeasurable stupidity of Dupont and Dupond (Thomson and Thompson).
 The twin policemen forget that their aircraft is a seaplane, go to panic when it comes down to the sea and laugh so hard of their own naivety that they fall into the sea when leaving the plane.

-The original drawing 40 x 60 cm of this double page is estimated € 600K for sale by Artcurial in Paris on April 30, lot 157.
+The original drawing 40 x 60 cm of this double page was sold for € 1.05M from a lower estimate of € 600K by Artcurial on April 30, 2016, lot 157.

 On 1 September 1939, Germany attacks Poland.
 On September 3, Britain and France declare war on Germany.
 Germany begins immediately the invasion of Netherlands, Belgium, Luxembourg and France.